anton-bregolas/Tunetable/README.md

 ## DONE:

+[v.1.8.2]

++ TSO URL validation tweaked to include queries such as ?orderby=newest.
++ TSO JSON fetching function is now able to fetch .jsons with queries such as ?orderby=newest.
++ Sort menu expanded with Show advanced options button and hidden menu.
++ Help menu has been further expanded (some sections are a work in progress).

 [v.1.8.1]

 + Fixed Keys not loading for tunelists (no keys in TSO .json, need to be created from ABC incipits).